 Driving Under the Influence

 Anyone driving drunk or under the influence of drugs is driving with impaired physical and mental capabilities.
 Drunk drivers will make poor decisions that put others at risk.
-Additionally, their reaction time is severely diminished, so ordinary traffic conditions become dangerous.
+Their reaction time is also severely diminished, so ordinary traffic conditions become dangerous.
 Driving under the influence is not only negligent behavior – it is also illegal.

-What to do if You Are Involved in a Car Accident in Rogers, Arkansas
+What to Do if You Are Involved in a Car Accident in Rogers, AR

 A personal injury case begins the moments following an accident.
 The steps you take after a crash could greatly impact your chances of a successful court claim or a significant insurance settlement.